-- A. Maintain program records documenting services performed in accordance with required federal program requirements for the CAPIT program described in Exhibit A, the CBCAP program described in Exhibit B, and the PSSF program described in Exhibit C, - B. In addition, CAPIT, CBCAP, and PSSF program data is to be reported to the County within thirty (30) days of the end of each County fiscal year and may include but not be limited to:
+- A. Maintain program records documenting services performed in accordance with required federal program requirements for the CAPIT program described in Exhibit A, the CBCAP program described in Exhibit B, and the PSSF program described in Exhibit C,

+- B. In addition, CAPIT, CBCAP, and PSSF program data is to be reported to the County within thirty (30) days of the end of each County fiscal year and may include but not be limited to:

 - 1. Number of Clients Served

 - a.
 Children

 - b.
 Parents / Caregivers

 - c.
 Children with Disabilities

 - d.
 Parents / Caregivers with Disabilities

 - e.
 Families

 - 2. Ethnic Groups

 - a.
 White, non-Hispanic

 - b.
 Hispanic

 - c.
 Black, non-Hispanic

 - d.
 Asian

 - e.
 Native American

 - f.
 Other (Ethnicity noted)

 - 3. Quality Assurance

 - a.
 Describe the type of services each program delivers

 - b.
-Identify the unmet needs that supports the funding of each program
+Identify the unmet needs that support the funding of each program

 - c.
 List other funding sources that support each program

 - d.
 How was service delivery effectiveness for each program measured

 - e.
 How was each program's effectiveness measured

 - f.
 Discuss progress achieved toward meeting the unmet needs

 - g.
 How was client satisfaction measured

 - h.
 If concerns were discovered that required correction, what steps were taken to ensure the concerns were addressed

 - 4. Additional information that may be requested by the Office of Child Abuse Prevention

-- C. Provide HHSA with a written Coordinator Report after each CAPC meeting, which details the progress of all activities, referenced in accordance with Article I "Scope of Services."
+- C. Provide HHSA with a written Coordinator Report after each CAPC meeting, which details the progress of all activities, referenced in accordance with ARTICLE I, Scope of Services.

+- D. Work with County to provide data as required by reporting requirements of funding sources.